Mixed Diffusion for 3D Indoor Scene Synthesis: Introduction

-There are a few recent works adopting diffusion models or iterative denoising strategies for 3D scene synthesis problems~\cite{Inoue23cvpr-LayoutDM, He23arixiv-layoutGeneration, Wei23cvpr-LEGONet, Tang24cvpr-DiffuScene}.
-The closest work to ours is DiffuScene~\cite{Tang24cvpr-DiffuScene}, which generates 3D indoor scenes without floor plan constraints using DDPM by first converting semantic labels to one-hot encoding vectors in the continuous domain and then using argmax to retrieve label predictions.
-We instead focus on floor-conditioned problems, as these are more practical setups in automatic design of real or virtual worlds.
-We present three technical contributions in this paper: \begin{itemize} \item We propose MiDifussion, a novel mixed discrete-continuous diffusion model combining DDPM and D3PM to iteratively denoise objects' semantic and geometric attributes which are naturally defined in discrete and continuous domains, respectively. \item We design a time variant transformer-based denoising network with floor plan features as condition vectors for our mixed diffusion approach. \item For applications with partial object constraints, such as scene completion given existing objects, we propose a corruption-and-masking strategy to handle known object conditions without the need to re-train the models. \end{itemize} We compare \algorithm against state-of-the-art autoregressive and diffusion models in floor-conditioned 3D scene synthesis problems.
-Experimental evaluation using the common 3D-FRONT~\cite{Fu21iccv-3d-front} dataset demonstrates that our approach generates more realistic scene layouts, outperforming existing methods.
-We provide ablation studies supporting our design of the mixed diffusion model and the denoising network.
-Without re-training, we also show experimental evaluations on scene completion and furniture arrangement, confirming that our approach maintains superior performance on larger scenes.
+A handful of works have recently also adopted diffusion models or iterative denoising strategies for 3D scene synthesis problems~\cite{Inoue23cvpr-LayoutDM, He23arixiv-layoutGeneration, Wei23cvpr-LEGONet, Tang24cvpr-DiffuScene}.
+The closest work to ours is DiffuScene~\cite{Tang24cvpr-DiffuScene}, which generates 3D indoor scenes using DDPM by first converting semantic labels to one-hot encoding vectors and then combining with geometric features in the continuous domain.
+While this works overall well, for categorical data, discrete diffusion captures dependencies more naturally and more effectively.
+Therefore, we propose a novel mixed discrete-continuous denoising formulation which which jointly corruptss and denoises discrete object categories and continuous geometric arrangements, leading to superior results.
+Note that we focus on floor-conditioned problems, as these are more practical setups in automatic design of real or virtual worlds.
+We present three technical contributions: \begin{itemize} \item We propose MiDifussion, a novel mixed discrete-continuous diffusion model combining DDPM and D3PM to iteratively denoise objects' semantic and geometric attributes which are naturally defined in discrete and continuous domains, respectively. \item We propose a modified version of a time variant transformer denoising network that is compatible with our mixed diffusion formulation and floor plan conditioning. \item For applications with partial object constraints, such as scene completion given existing objects, we propose a corruption-and-masking strategy to handle known object conditions without the need to re-train the models. \end{itemize} We compare \algorithm against state-of-the-art autoregressive and diffusion models on the common 3D-FRONT~\cite{Fu21iccv-3d-front} dataset, demonstrating that our approach generates more realistic scene layouts, outperforming all existing methods.
 Code and data are available at \url{https://github.com/MIT-SPARK/MiDiffusion}.